Origin Of The 1st Cavalry Division

 waiting Japanese as it swept toward the eastern shores of Leyte near Tacloban.

-After the breakout of Tacloban, the the Division fought tirelessly against the
+After the breakout of Tacloban, the Division fought tirelessly against the

-Japanese fortification.
+Japanese fortifications.
 With the last of the strong-holds eliminated, the

 Division moved on to Luzon, the main island of the Philippines.
 During the